Extreme value theory for geometric Brownian motion and pricing of short maturity options: Introduction

-The rest of this paper is organised as follows.
-In Section 2, we give a review of relevant literature.
-In Section 3, we offer some heuristics as to why the deterministic behaviour of the limiting paths might be expected.
-In Section 4, we state and prove the main theorem of the paper, breaking up the proof into a series of preliminary lemmas followed by the main proof.
-In Section 5, we use our results to determine closed form asymptotic expressions for the price of short maturity barrier options with general payoff, followed by European, Asian, and lookback type payoffs.
-In Section 6, we present the proof of the analogous theorem for Brownian motion mentioned in the introduction.
+The rest of this paper is organized as follows.
+We conclude the introduction with a short review of additional related work.
+In Section 2, we state and prove the main theorem of the paper.
+In Section 3, we use our results to determine closed form asymptotic expressions for the price of short maturity barrier options with general payoff.
+We then specialize to Asian, and lookback type payoffs, where more explicit formulae can be provided.
+We conclude with Section 4, which states some natural further directions for research.